 Remnants of the Wall

-Most of the Wall has been dismantled since, but some parts still stand.
-Other parts have been replaced by a double row of cobblestones.
+Most of the Wall has been dismantled since, but some sections still stand.
+Demolished sections have been replaced by a double row of cobblestones.

 The most famous section of the wall that is still standing is the 1316 meter long East Side Gallery.
-In 1990 artists were invited to paint this part of the wall, which turned this part of the wall in one large open-air gallery.
+In 1990 artists were invited to paint this part of the wall, which turned it into one large open-air gallery.
 It is located along Mühlenstraße between Warschauer Straße and the Ostbahnhof and contains 106 paintings.

 Berlin Wall at Mühlenstraße